aquasecurity/defsec/avd_docs/aws/eks/AVD-AWS-0040/docs.md

-### EKS Clusters should have the public access disabled

 EKS clusters are available publicly by default, this should be explicitly disabled in the vpc_config of the EKS cluster resource.

 ### Impact